 Constipation: Certain prenatal vitamin formulations contain iron; they may cause constipation.
 This side effect can be reduced by consuming more fibrous food in diet, drinking lots of water, and remaining physically active.

-GENERAL PRENATAL TABLETS VS TRIMACARE PRENATAL MULTIVITAMIN
+GENERAL PRENATAL TABLETS VS TRIMACARE PRENATAL TABLETS

 Many prenatal tablets contain iron, that iron may turn your stool black and cause bloating but the iron in Trimacare 3 pregnancy vitamin tablet contains Time-Release Iron, which reduces the gastrointestinal discomfort associated with typical iron pills thus preventing bloating.
 Trimacare 3 also contains a bowel regulator, which reduces constipation in pregnant women.